Susana465/git-is-great/README.md

+Collaboration is fun!
 This is a repo for practice using collaboration in github

 This is a change Susana did in her local repo.